One kilometer from the village of Jimena, nestled in a wood of Acebuche and oak

 The English owners visited only one property and looked no further, this was the one – they immediately realized they had walked into the place of their dreams – paradise – The natural beauty of the area is of such magnificence that it makes mans attempt to mould this landscape insignificant.

-Set in 8 hectares of natural park, privacy & peace.
-The river, running just below, the valley sides covered in impenetrable shrubbery in so many shades of green, the silver-gray rocks – and overhead the blue-blue of the Andalucian sky.
+The house is set in 8 hectares of natural park, privacy & peace.
+With spectacular views of the river, running just below, the valley sides are covered in impenetrable shrubbery in so many shades of green.

 There were goats living in the main house and the cottage was but a pile of stones – there was work to be done, but that was 14 years ago.
 The composition/structure, reminiscent of the agricultural building of this area, the extensive use of stone, exposed beams and whitewashed walls maintains the rustic and cosy ambience, delivered with a contemporary flair – the 19th century character of the original has been echoed in farmhouse type features.